uni-tue-kn/ev-pnc-oidc/emsp-backend/README.md

 ### Configuration

-The EV Backend can be configured with the following environment variables:
+The eMSP Backend can be configured with the following environment variables:

 **Port `PORT`**
   The Port that the server is listening to.